The Subtle System

 When we receive our Self Realisation, our Spirit is awakened and the Subtle System becomes connected with the all pervading life force.

-Each of the seven chakras has several qualities.
-These qualities are intact within us, and even though they might not always be manifest, they can never be destroyed.
+Each of the seven chakras has many qualities.
+These qualities are intact within us, and even though they might not always be manifested, they can never be destroyed.
 When the Kundalini mothering energy is awakened, these qualities start manifesting spontaneously and express themselves in our life.

 Through regular meditation, we strengthen and nourish the chakras and the subtle system.

 While exploring our website or listening to the various talks, you will come across several terms that may be new to you.
 This is an overview of the most commonly used terms…